Embodied Meditation & Healing Circles

 Led by Sandra Kammann, along with other Sacred Arts Practitioners.
-Sandra is a Cultural Anthropologist with an extensive background in movement, theatre and ritual as gateways for personal discovery and global transformation, and is founding director of We the Temple, a non-profit organization dedicated to deepening individual and communal consciousness. http://www.wethetemple.com Sandra directs Moving Voices, a sacred dance ensemble dedicated to building joyful community through gatherings, performances, peace advocacy, subtle activism, healing arts and classes for students of all ages.
-Sandra practices Kundalini Yoga, Chi-lel, The Twenty-One Praises of Tara, The Reconnection, and Dances of Universal Peace.
-She has been leading communities in spiritual evolution through the arts for over 20 years, and is delighted to be in residence at Celebration Center for Spiritual Living (CCSL).
+Sandra is a Cultural Anthropologist with an extensive background in movement, theatre and ritual as gateways for personal discovery and global transformation, and is founding director of We the Temple, a non-profit organization dedicated to deepening individual and communal consciousness.
+Sandra directs the Moving Voices Project, a sacred dance ensemble dedicated to building joyful community through gatherings, performances, peace advocacy, subtle activism, healing arts and classes for students of all ages.
+Sandra practices Kundalini Yoga, Chi-lel, The Twenty-One Praises of Tara, and Dances of Universal Peace.
+She has been leading communities in spiritual evolution through the arts for over 20 years.

 The Dances of Universal Peace

 Sandra Kammann leads the Dances of Universal Peace.
 The Dances are a transformative spiritual practice, offered in an atmosphere of authenticity and mindfulness.
 The Dances of Universal Peace are part of a timeless tradition, invoking an embodied sense of unity, presence and compassion.